 The detailed status information is presented starting from the third line.
 The user may use the arrow keys to scroll through the information.
 Each time the arrow key is pressed, a full screen of detailed status information is displayed.
-Status information is presented in the following order: critical failure information, non-critical failure information and miscellaneous status information.
+Status information is presented in the following order: critical failure information, non-critical failure information, non-critical failure information.